-Alcohol-based offenses are not the only reason you can become convicted for DUI.
-Driving under the influence of cannabis or common prescription drugs that can impair your abilities is also considered a DUI offense, or result in similar penalties.
+Alcohol-based offenses are not the only reason you can be convicted for DUI.
+Driving under the influence of cannabis, or common prescription drugs that can impair your abilities, may also be considered a DUI offense, or result in similar penalties.

 What are Common Drugs that Cause a DUI?

 There are many different kinds of prescription and over-the-counter drugs that can impair driving and general motor skills.
 If you’re unsure, consult your doctor and/or pharmacist as they will be able to tell you both side effects and possible negative interactions with other medications you are taking.

 Here are some of the most common prescription drugs that impair driving:

 - Adderall — Adderall is typically prescribed to help people focus and maintain attentiveness.
 It works by stimulating the central nervous system, but the drawback is that after the medication is metabolized, users may feel extremely tired.
 This drowsiness can lead to dangerous driving and a potential DUI.

 - Xanax — side effects for Xanax include trouble concentrating, slurred speech, poor balance, tiredness, dizziness, and more.
 All these side effects have the potential to impair driving ability.

 - Percocet — this drug can cause nausea, dizziness, vomiting, and light-headedness, all of which can create dangerous situations on the road.